stackbit-projects/futuristic-goat-ccc53/content/pages/index.md

       I build digital properties to enhance the customer's experience with your brand.
     content: >
-      I'll work with your stakeholders to help build the best possible digital presence for your users.
+      Working with your stakeholders, I can help build the best possible digital presence for your users.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects